redislabs-training/slides-as-code-setup/README.md

 ### Export to a standalone html file

-Running the bellow command will create a `dist` directory in which you will see a single `html` file with all your assets and images inlined.
+Running the bellow command will create a `dist` directory in which you will see a single `.html` file with all your assets and images inlined.
 Since it's a simple and standalone html file it can run on any platform, in any browser, giving you all the usual [Remark](https://github.com/gnab/remark) functions, like [presentation mode](https://github.com/gnab/remark/wiki/Presentation-mode), separate window (to put on another screen) and so on.

 ```
 /path/to/installation/rls.sh export
 ```

 ### Export to a pdf file

->Note: WIP!
-Currently pdf export doesn't work with the Docker installation.
-It should be fixed soon.

 Running the bellow command will create a `pdf` directory in which you can find your pdf file.